App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-It’s all about your credit score.
-This three-digit number, which typically ranges from 300 to 850, is important in your financial life and even beyond it.
-The credit score has become the yardstick by which you’re measured for many things, whether it’s getting an apartment, obtaining good terms on a mortgage, receiving a lower premium on your homeowners’ insurance, and more.
-And a strong score probably earns you a better interest rate when you apply for loans.Whatever your financial goals, getting and maintaining an excellent credit score should be high on your list.
+A credit score is a three-digit number which typically ranges from 300 to 850.
+It’s become the yardstick by which you’re measured for many things, including getting an apartment, obtaining good terms on a mortgage, receiving a lower premium on your homeowners’ insurance, and more.
+A strong score probably earns you a better interest rate when you apply for loans, too.Whatever your financial goals, getting and maintaining an excellent credit score should be high on your list.
 If your credit score isn’t where you want it to be, read on to learn more about what makes a good credit score.

 Where Do You Stand?

-First things first.
-You probably already know what your credit score is.
-But if not, you may be able to find it on one of your credit card statements or through the app of one of your financial institutions.
+If you don’t know what your credit score is, you may be able to find it on one of your credit card statements or through the app of one of your financial institutions.
 You may also be able to get your credit score through a credit monitoring service.
-These services may be free or may require a fee, and they can help you monitor your credit by alerting you when there’s a change.
+These services can help you monitor your credit by alerting you when there’s a change.
 If you’re a small business owner, it can also be worthwhile to stay on top of your business credit score.Once you’ve found out what your number is, you’ll need to figure out how it ranks.
-For FICO® scores (the ones you’re probably going to see), the breakdown is as follows.
+For FICO® scores (the ones you’re probably going to see), the breakdown is as follows:

-The credit bureau Experian reports that most people have credit scores that are typically considered good or better.
-But 17 percent are in the fair range and 16 percent are considered poor.
-Ultimately, however, it’s important to remember that creditors can have their own definitions for good and bad scores and may consider other factors as well.
+The average credit score of Americans in 2022 was 714, with 72% of Americans having a score of 670 or greater.
+Ultimately, however, it’s important to remember that creditors can have their own definitions for good and bad scores and may consider other factors, as well.

-6 Tips to Help You Manage Your Credit Your Credit Score
+6 Tips to Help You Manage Your Credit Score

-If your score disappoints you, you can work to make a course correction.
+If your credit score disappoints you, you can work to make a course correction.
 It helps to know what factors typically go into calculating your credit score.
-Bear in mind, however, that even if you try to address these factors, you’re unlikely to see an overnight change in your score since your past behavior can remain on record for a while.
+Bear in mind, though, that even if you try to address these factors, you’re unlikely to see an overnight change in your score since your past behavior can remain on record for many years.
 Closing an account, for example, or maxing out a credit card can affect your credit score for three months, on average, while a bankruptcy averages more than six years.

 1. Check the Accuracy of Your Credit Reports